of Organizations

 The Safer Spaces program works with organizations to provide organizational assessments, professional development workshops, best practice resources, and policy consultations to create more inclusive and accessible programs, services, and businesses for the LGBTQ community.

-Whenever you see the We are creating safer spaces together graphic, that is used on posters, stickers, and web materials, it is a commitment to the ongoing effort of creating accessible spaces for the LGBTQ2S communities.
+Whenever you see the Safer Spaces graphic that is used on posters, stickers, and web materials, it is a commitment to the ongoing effort of creating accessible spaces for the LGBTQ2S communities.
 We encourage all LGBTQ people who see this graphic displayed to feel empowered to provide feedback and engage in discussions with these organisations to further their commitment to inclusiveness.

 # of Organizations